mcpanzors/eyes.storybook/README.md

     /* Only for VisualGrid mode */

     // `skipStorybookBuild` defines whether or not will be run `build-storybook` command.
-    skipStorybookBuild: false, // if you use your custom build command, set this to `true`
+    skipStorybookBuild: true, // if you don't use custom build command, we can do that for you,
+                              // just set this to `false` and we will run `build-storybook` every time

     // `storybookOutputDir` defines directory where to store built files.
     // The value will be passed to Storybook via `--output-dir` option